hwfan/DriveDownloader/README.md

 ## TODOS

- - [x] General downloader API - one class for download, and several inheritance classes to load the configurations.
+ - [x] General downloader API - one class for downloading, and several inheritance classes to load the configurations.
  - [x] Command-line UI - apostrophes will not be needed in the newest version.
  - [ ] Window based UI - PyQt, X Window, ...
  - [ ] Support more netdrives - Dropbox, MEGA, ...